Arnav0400/ViT-Slim/GLoRA/README.md

 # One-for-All: Generalized LoRA for Parameter-Efficient Fine-tuning
-:pushpin: Results on LLM are coming soon; stay tuned!
+:pushpin: Results on shareGPT fine-tuned LLM are coming soon; stay tuned!

 This is an official PyTorch implementation of - One-for-All: Generalized LoRA for Parameter-Efficient Fine-tuning